-To make the token distribution as fair as possible, we distribute BAL tokens proportional to the amount of liquidity each address contributed relative to the total liquidity on Balancer.
-Since there is liquidity in several different tokens, we use the USD value of liquidity as the common measure.
+To make the token distribution as fair as possible, we distribute BAL tokens proportional to the amount of liquidity each address contributed, relative to the total liquidity on Balancer.
+Since there is liquidity in several different tokens, we use the USD value as the common measure.

 In practice, every week Balancer Labs has to:

 Define the starting and ending block of the week.
 Both are chosen as the block with the closest timestamp to a fixed weekly time (e.g. Sunday 1:00pm UTC).
-Say for example the starting block for a given week is #10,100,000 and the ending block is #10,140,000.
+For example, the starting block for a given week might be #10,100,000 and the ending block #10,140,000.

-For each snapshot block, and for each Balancer pool, get the USD price for the tokens in the pool from CoinGecko and calculate the USD liquidity in each pool.
+For each snapshot block, and for each Balancer pool, get the USD price of the tokens in the pool from CoinGecko, and calculate the total USD liquidity.

-Since liquidity in pools that have lower trading fees contribute more to the protocol usage than liquidity in pools with high fees, we propose to multiply the USD pool liquidity by a feeFactor that weighs down pools according to their fee (in %):
+Since liquidity in pools that have lower trading fees contribute more to protocol usage than liquidity in pools with higher fees, we multiply the USD pool liquidity by a feeFactor that down-weights pools according to their fee percentage:

 k, was initially set to 0.5, but beginning in week 8 (July 20th 00:00 UTC), the community approved a proposal to to change

 k to 0.25 in order to ease the penalty for higher-fee pools.
 This creates the following bell-shaped curve for feeFactor, which means, for example, that a pool with a 0.5% fee has a feeFactor of ~0.98, a pool with a 1% fee has a feeFactor of ~0.94, and a pool with a 2% fee has a feeFactor of ~0.78: